On the radical of endomorphism rings of local modules: Jacobson radical

 \section{Jacobson radical}

 In this section and next, we treat conditions for the algebra $\CC=\Hom_{\RR}(E,E)$ to have a unique two-sided maximal ideal.
 An example is a free $\RR$-module.
-Observe that by Nakayama Lemma, $\m \CC$ is contained in the Jacobson radical $\JJ$.
-We will identify other subideals of $\JJ$.
+An extreme instance are modules whose rings of endomorphisms are local, that is have a unique maximal ideal.
+There is an obvious separation between the two cases.
+Local modules come however in greater variety.
+For instance, if $K$ is a field and $\RR= K[\epsilon]$, $\epsilon^2=0$, is the ring of {\em dual numbers}, then any finitely generated $\RR$-module $E = \RR^m \oplus (\epsilon)\RR^{ n}$.
+Observing that by Nakayama Lemma, $\m \CC$ is contained in the Jacobson radical $\JJ$ of $\CC$, all these modules are local.